 All Goals have an endpoint

 When you define goals, you get inspiration, you get a direction to follow.
-There are benefits setting up goals, though, but it is not everything in life.
+There are benefits to setting up goals, though, but it is not everything in life.

 “Your beliefs become your thoughts, your thoughts become your words, your words become your actions, your actions become your habits, your habits become your values, your values become your destiny.”― Gandhi